CONTACT | JOIN | AMC | AMC ADVENTURES

 Photo Galleries: 2024 | 2023

-The Westfield River is a high priority, biodiversity conservation area in southern New England and one of the healthiest tributaries of the Connecticut River.
+The Westfield River is a high priority, ecological conservation area in southern New England and one of the healthiest tributaries of the Connecticut River.
 Its watershed includes both urban and rural communities and supports scenic, historic, and natural resources while providing a myriad of opportunities for outdoor recreation (WRWA, 2024).

 Looking to get involved?
 Check out WRWA's upcoming cleanup events and help us protect and preserve the Westfield River.